Can I get rid of cable and just stream?

 Are there any downsides to cutting the cord?

-While streaming has numerous benefits, it’s important to consider a few potential downsides.
-Firstly, streaming services require a stable internet connection, so if your internet service is unreliable, it may impact your viewing experience.
-Additionally, not all shows or channels may be available on streaming platforms, particularly for live sports or news events.
-However, many streaming services now offer live TV options to cater to these needs.
+While streaming has its advantages, it’s important to acknowledge a few potential downsides.
+Streaming services require a stable internet connection, so if your internet goes down, you may lose access to your favorite shows.
+Additionally, some live events, such as sports games or breaking news, may not be readily available on streaming platforms.

-In conclusion, cutting the cord and embracing streaming services can be a viable alternative to traditional cable subscriptions.
-With a wide range of content, affordability, and convenience, streaming has revolutionized the way we consume entertainment.
-However, it’s essential to assess your internet connection and specific viewing preferences before making the switch.
+In conclusion, cutting the cord and relying solely on streaming services is a viable option for many individuals seeking a more flexible and cost-effective entertainment experience.
+However, it’s crucial to assess your internet capabilities and viewing preferences before making the switch.
+With the ever-expanding range of streaming platforms available, there’s likely a combination of services that can cater to your specific needs and preferences.